Bait and Switch is the oldest scam in the book. Many Barefoot Writer reviews accuse the club of operating this scam.

 NO FACE-2-FACE SALE – NO RECRUIT – JUST PASSIVE INCOME

 Barefoot Writer is an online professional club of independent writers, which operates by the American Writers & Artists Inc. (AWAI).

 The mission of this club is to provide aspiring writers with a unique community for networking and learning the latest writing advice, tips, and technique from professional writers.

 Barefoot Writer is not a subscription magazine online.
 The monthly industry magazine is part of the membership.
-It provides insight into the independent writer industry of what’s hot, what’s in and what’s out.
+It provides insight into the independent writer industry of what’s hot, what’s in, and what’s out.

-The Barefoot Writer club is not a make money from home opportunity.
+The Barefoot Writer club is not a make-money-from-home opportunity.
 It does offer an online job board for you to find high-paid writing jobs.

 There seems to be a rumor spreading online by unethical affiliate marketers calling Barefoot Writer a scam business opportunity.
 Even though this is an online club for writers.

 The Barefoot Writer negative reviews seem to be written by Wealthy Affiliate members trying to trick you into joining their program.
-They bait you to believing the Barefoot Writer, a legit professional club, as a business scam.
+They bait you into believing the Barefoot Writer, a legit professional club, as a business scam.
 Then, they tell you Wealthy Affiliate is a better option.
 A classic bait and switch scam.

 Wealthy Affiliate is an online business opportunity, while the Barefoot Writer is an online professional club.